Samyang7/Speed/README.md

 # Speed
-stimulation for 'sed' command using perl
+stimulation for 'sed' command using perl'

+it can do most of the sed operation